For more information on our recent data notice, please click here

 No prior experience is necessary, but volunteers must go through a selection process and training, which includes:

-• Interview, health screening (which includes immunization history) and safety training through UC San Diego Health's Volunteer Services
+• Interview, health screening (including immunization history) and safety training through UC San Diego Health's Volunteer Services.

 • Two-day introductory doula training through the Hearts & Hands Program